UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 </codeblock>

 Ah, it appears we have multiple rows for some of the same sets.
+Although it shows initially the we have 2846 different sets due to the number of rows in `lego_stock`, when we group them by `set_num` we actually only get 2306 different sets.
+This means that we have some rows with the same `set_num` but with different inventory quantities.
-How are we going to get the stock quantity of each set?
+How are we going to get the stock quantity of each set now?
 We are going to have to sum up the quantity of each set.
 Luckily we can do this with the skills we have already learned!

 Tasks: